StubyPinguOo/GLaDOS-Intention-Engine/README.md

 INCOMING MODULES (V3.2, AND v4.0): Optional sensors to "plug in" to 'configuration.yaml'.

     1. A security system (utilizing a combo of: Frigate, Moondream LLM for visual analysis, LLM Vision HACS integration, and sensors from 'configuration.yaml').
-    2. A 'BirdNET-GO' Integration that reports detections, daily/weekly bird stats right to your dashboard.
+    2. A 'BirdNET-GO' Integration that reports detections, daily/weekly bird stats right to your dashboard, and allows your Intention Engine to tell ya what critters are flying by.

 ---